 The security of your personal information is important to us.
-Security State Bank will never request that customers provide personal information to us via unsolicited phone calls or e-mails.
-Any such request for your account or personal information should be considered suspicious and should be confirmed by contacting your local branch directly to verify the validity of the message.
+Security State Bank will never request that customers provide personal or banking information to us via unsolicited phone calls or e-mails.
+Scammers can spoof phone numbers making the Caller ID appear to be from a trusted source, like the Bank.
+Any request for your account or personal information should be considered suspicious and should be confirmed by contacting your local branch directly to verify the validity of the message.

 Secure your passwords.